srikanya659qwe/Django-Students-Morning-03-08-2020/README.md

       ```html
         <h1 style="background-color:green;color:blue">Hi Welcome</h1>
       ```
-      - Internal => we should use styling within a head tag then it consists of style tag
+      - Internal => we should use styling within a head tag for that we need to use style tag inner of head tag
       - ex:
       ```sample example for Internal css```
       ```html